m3talstorm/foe-decryption/README.md

 All-in-all this turned a couple of minutes exercise to craft HTTP requests into a 10-15 minute exercise, not sure it was worth Innogames going through all this trouble to hide it.

+---

 ## HOW-TO

 ### Fetching FoE SWF files

-- Open up a browser with the development console open and navigate to your world (E.g: https://en1.forgeofempires.com/game/index?ref=)
-- Once the game as loaded, look in the network tab/requests and find the SWF files we are interested in: [Main.swf](https://foeen.innogamescdn.com/swf/Preloader.swf?1491392989) and [Preloader.swf](https://foeen.innogamescdn.com/swf/Preloader.swf?1491392989) and download them
+- Download the two files we are interested in: [Main.swf](https://foeen.innogamescdn.com/swf/Main.swf) and [Preloader.swf](https://foeen.innogamescdn.com/swf/Preloader.swf) (These should be the latest versions)
+- These can be seen in the network console of your developer tools when loading the game

 ### If the 'encryption' algorithm hasn't changed

 - git clone https://github.com/m3talstorm/foe-decryption.git
 - cd foe-decryption/
-- Copy the downloaded 'Main.swf' file into the 'foe-decryption' directory
+- wget "https://foeen.innogamescdn.com/swf/Main.swf" (or copy the downloaded 'Main.swf' file into the 'foe-decryption' directory)
-- Run 'python src/decryption.py'
+- Run `python src/decryption.py`
 - This will take the Main.swf file and decrypted it into 'Main.decrypted.swf'